 Where DFO is responsible for implementing obligations under land claims agreements, the IFMP will be implemented in a manner consistent with these obligations.
 In the event that an IFMP is inconsistent with obligations under land claims agreements, the provisions of the land claims agreements will prevail to the extent of the inconsistency.

-The electronic version of the entire IFMP can be found at the DFO online library:
+The electronic version of the entire IFMP can be found in our online library.

 The IFMP provides a broad context to the management of the Pacific salmon fishery and the interrelationships of all fishing sectors involved in this fishery.

-Pacific salmon include five species belonging to the genus Oncorhynchus family Salmonidae: pink (O. gorbuscha), chum (O. keta), sockeye (O. nerka), coho (O. kisutch) and chinook (O. tshawytscha).
-The native range of Pacific Salmon includes the North Pacific Ocean, Bering Strait, South- Western Beaufort Sea and surrounding fresh waters.
-They occur in an estimated 1300-1500 rivers and streams in BC and Yukon; notably, the Skeena River and Nass River in the north and the Fraser River in the south that accounts for about 75% of the total salmon numbers.
+Pacific salmon include five species belonging to the genus Oncorhynchus family Salmonidae: Pink (O. gorbuscha), Chum (O. keta), Sockeye (O. nerka), Coho (O. kisutch) and Chinook (O. tshawytscha).
+The native range of Pacific Salmon includes the north Pacific Ocean, Bering Strait, south-western Beaufort Sea and surrounding fresh waters.
+They occur in an estimated 1300-1500 rivers and streams in BC and Yukon; notably, the Skeena and Nass Rivers in the north and the Fraser River in the south historically accounted for approximately 75% of the total salmon numbers.